Rohit5688/playwright-bdd-runner/README.md

-Here’s a cleanly formatted and polished version of your documentation for the **🎭 Playwright BDD Test Runner** VS Code extension:

----

 # 🎭 Playwright BDD Test Runner

 A Visual Studio Code extension to run Playwright BDD tests with ease.
 This extension integrates with the **Test Explorer UI**, supports `.feature` file discovery, and allows you to run all or individual tests directly from the editor.